 Touring the Museums and Exhibits

-The museum buildings are open for tours Tuesday through Friday.
-Our available daily time slots are 10:00 AM and 1:00 PM.
+The museum buildings are open for tours Tuesday through Friday, 10:00 a.m. to 2:00 p.m.
 Special or group tours can be arranged by calling the office in advance at (419) 289-3111.
 One location is $5 per adult, $3 per child.
 Two Locations are $8 per adult, $6 per child.
 Guided tours must be scheduled in advance.
 Guided tours at one location are $10 per adult, $5 per child; or for two locations: $15 per adult, $8 per child.
 Enter first at the Noonan Building because this is where tour tickets may be purchased and where all tours begin.

 The Ashland County Historical Society is located at 420 Center Street, two blocks south of the downtown business district (Main Street) and adjacent to the Elks Lodge.
 Parking is available behind the museum.